Evin Token (EVIN) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Evin Token Historical Price

-According to the latest data gathered on Evin Token live price page, the current price of Evin Token is 0.0144244USD.
-The circulating supply of Evin Token(EVIN) is 945.00K EVIN , giving it a market capitalization of $13.63K.
+According to the latest data gathered on Evin Token live price page, the current price of Evin Token is 0.00795914USD.
+The circulating supply of Evin Token(EVIN) is 945.00K EVIN , giving it a market capitalization of $7.52K.

 The Evin Token Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of EVIN based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.